LiuFei-AHU/CRAD/README.md

 ![Pipeline of the MPSFFA](Pipeline.png)
 The teacher model (N_T) learns from paired MRI and PET, whereas the student model (N_S) only learns from MRI.
 First, for N_T, the cognitive awareness feature refinement (CAFR) improves the disease-aware ability of the intermediate features by predicting cognitive scores, and the orthogonal projection (OP) disentangles the modality-specific representation to reduce redundancy.
 Then, the cross-modal self-attention distillation module (PF-CMAD) aligns intermediate features between N_T and N_S, achieving efficient shallow knowledge distillation.
 Moreover, the smooth distillation unit (SDU) employs the consistency-aware regularization strategy to refine the distillation on intermediate- and high-level features.

+## Highlights
+1. A novel hierarchical distillation framework that utilizes multilevel attention alignment to enable effective cross-modal knowledge transfer.
+2. A lightweight parameter-free attention distillation module for efficient, robust attentive feature alignment.
+3. Consistency-aware confidence regularization for reliable knowledge transfer by evaluating the prediction consistency.

 ## How to run the code

 Below demonstrates how to run this demo code.
+[TODO]
 1. Create a conda environment <br>
 conda create -n CRAD
 2. install Pytorch cuda <br>